 Regardless, it’s advisable that you bring some sort of portable power supply.

 Between the rod, tackle box, and a few extras — like a good pair of fishing waders and the proper fishing line — fishing gear doesn’t take up that much space.
-And depending on your intentions — fishing for sport of for dinner — it may even supplement your food supply!
+Depending on your intentions — fishing for sport or for dinner — it may even supplement your food supply!

 Many campsites come with showers you can use, but what if you’re camping somewhere without one?